Cold night and crazy ideas

-Saying that we decided to go for a one-day 4WD course, where we had a chance to cross the river (we were bogged immediately), learn how to recover a stuck vehicle (guess who’s car it was), negotiate steep hills and drive over obstacles not leaving car parts behind.
+Therefore, we decided to attend a one-day 4WD course where we had the opportunity to cross rivers (and got bogged immediately), learn how to recover a stuck vehicle (guess whose car it was), navigate steep hills, and drive over obstacles without leaving any car parts behind.
 It was a perfect hands-on experience that we often used in our future adventures.

-At least, we will be now more confident when we make our trip around Australia that we have some 4WD knowledge.
+At least now, we will be more confident on our trip around Australia, knowing that we have some 4WD knowledge.

 More information about preparing for an off-road adventure is in our off-road driving guide.

 Trip Around Australia – preparation summary

 There were many things to finalise before a big trip, so let’s summarise what we did:

 - We sold the house, two cars and a small camper trailer

 - We sold most of our furniture and other stuff

 - We move the rest of the furniture to a storage

 - We bought an almost brand new 4WD car and fully upgraded it for the trip

 - We bought a new Coromal Silhouette camper trailer